Fixing inline-script CSP errors¶

 inject:

-header-csp: "default-src 'self'; script-src 'self' 'unsafe-inline'; style-src 'self' 'unsafe-inline'"
+response-headers-add-csp: "default-src 'self'; script-src 'self' 'unsafe-inline'; style-src 'self' 'unsafe-inline'"

 This disables CSP-based XSS protection for inline scripts on that route.
 Scope it to the specific route that needs it; never apply it globally.